Tlowdev/test_python/README.md

 # test_python
-# This repository is a collection of python codes I have created for learning purposes.
+# This repository is a collection of python codes to display my progress.